 What I just mentioned above are not friendly things.
 They’re utter thieves of the one most valuable commodity available to every living soul on earth – time.

 I think about this topic far too often.
-I don’t want to become a man who sits and watches television all day long and who has no purpose.
+I don’t want to become a perpetual couch sitter and a man who has little purpose.
 The truth of the matter is though, as people age, their relevance fades.
 If I became a multi-ranked Brazilian Jiu-Jitsu coral belt in 10 years, I highly doubt many students would take me seriously enough to listen to my advice, no matter how often I displayed the belt.
 Maybe the white belts would be impressed during the beginning of their training by my achievement, but the moment they rolled with me and learned how deteriorated I truly was, they’d surely stop listening.
-I’d be like the man standing on the road in front of his neighbor’s home while a tree is being removed.
+I’d be like the man standing on the road in front of his neighbor’s home during a tree removal.
 I’d fail to resist the temptation of telling the professionals, “You know, I used to do this same job when I was younger…” As if they care.
 And as if any of the 20-somethings would actually believe I had been privy to the modern equipment they’d surely be taking advantage of.
-Back when I actually did do tree work, my fellow workers and I were forced to listen to an old timer tell us about how his worn out hand saw is, “Faster than any chain saw you fellas use today!”
+Back when I actually did do tree work, my fellow workers and I were once forced to listen to an old timer tell us about how his worn out hand saw is, “Faster than any chain saw you fellas use today!”
 Sure, old man.
 Sure it is.

 Now pretend he responds with something like, “What have I been up to?
 What haven’t I been up to?
 Your grandmother and I just returned from a trip to the Cotswolds where we hiked and photographed for two weeks using my old-school 1976 Canon AE-1 35mm camera.
 Come check out my new darkroom where I process my film.
 Oh yeah, I’ve also been writing for a magazine and I recently purchased a beautiful new tweed suit.
 It’s real Harris tweed!”

 The latter is the type of man I’d like to be.
 A man who sits outside Café Kitsuné in Paris, sipping expresso.
-I’d like to be a man who photographs and blogs and writes for people who haven’t the wherewithal to write.
-Secretly, of course.
-I’d need no credit.
-I’d write for the sake of writing.
-I’d also like to read and buy used books as if all the authors had ceased their authoring and no new books were being published.
+I’d like to be a man who photographs and blogs and writes for people who enjoy reading what I have to share.
+I’d also like to read and buy what I perceive to be scarce used books as if all authors had ceased their authoring and no new books were being published.
 I’d like to remain productive.
 I’d like to buy ingredients for dishes I’d prepare for breakfast, lunch, and dinner.
 I’d like to find a pub near where we’d live and drink Guinness like it’s the medicine it is.
 I’d like to walk and talk and sit to discuss the finer things in life.
 I’d like to build things and analyze design with those who know much more than I do.
 I’d like to study history and visit places and learn about society and culture.
-And one day, I’d like to surprise Laura with a dog.
-We haven’t had one of them in a long while.
-And oh yeah, I’d also like to surprise her with a gîte.
+And one day, I’d like to surprise Laura with a gîte.
 She’s an entrepreneur and she’d love the income.

 I’d also like a motorcycle, but we’ll discuss that another time.